 The County-approved project is inconsistent with certified LCP policies and ordinances requiring the protection of coastal stream and riparian ESHA resources, agriculture, and water quality.
 First, the project does not include the LCP-required 100-foot stream and riparian habitat setbacks, and has not been sited and designed to avoid ESHA resource impacts.
 Second, the project does not adequately maintain agricultural lands for LCP-allowed agricultural uses, nor does it adequately limit the conversion of prime agricultural soils.
-In addition, although wineries are a specialized agricultural processing use under the LCP, such use does not extend to special events (which are non-agricultural uses), and such special use only allows public tours, tasting, and retail sales when located within one mile of an arterial or collector road (i.e., closer to more urban areas as opposed to out in rural areas).
-In this case, the approved winery is located in a rural area greater than 1 mile from an arterial or collector and the approved public tours, tasting, retail sales, and special events are not allowed under the LCP.
-Furthermore, the County's approval does not concentrate such development within or contiguous to existing more urban areas as required by the LCP, and such uses are not compatible with protecting the rural agricultural area in which the project is located.
+In addition, although wineries are a specialized agricultural processing use under the LCP, such use does not extend to special events (which are non-agricultural uses), and such special use only allows public tours, tasting, and retail sales when located within one mile of an arterial or collector road (i.e., closer to more urban areas as opposed to out in rural areas), unless the approving body finds that locational standard unnecessary or ineffective.
+In this case, the approved winery is located in a rural area greater than 1 mile from an arterial or collector and the approved public tours, tasting, and retail sales are not allowed under the LCP absent a demonstrated finding (not made by the County) that this locational standard is 'unnecessary or ineffective', and special events are not allowed under the LCP.
+Furthermore, the County's approval does not concentrate such development within or contiguous to existing more urban areas as required by the LCP, and certain such uses are not compatible with protecting the rural agricultural area in which the project is located.
 Third, water quality impacts from site runoff and winery effluent have not been adequately addressed.
 In short, although a winery project can be found consistent with the LCP at this location, issues are raised with the County approval because there are feasible, less environmentally damaging alternative project uses, designs and configurations that better meet LCP requirements.

-For these reasons, Staff recommends that the Commission find that a substantial issue exists with respect to the grounds on which the appeal has been filed and that the Commission take jurisdiction over the CDP application.
+For these reasons, Staff recommends that the Commission finds that a substantial issue exists with respect to the grounds on which the appeal has been filed and that the Commission takes jurisdiction over the CDP application.

-With respect to the coastal development permit, Staff is recommending approval of a CDP for a modified project that will protect (and enhance) coastal streams and riparian ESHA, agricultural resources, and water quality.
-The key elements of an approvable project include removing all public tasting, tours, retail sales, and special events; clustering all new structural development on the north side of Santa Rosa Creek Road, thus leaving the portion of the property on the opposite side of the road free of such development; designing all new development using a rural/farm design theme and incorporating landscape screening and filtering elements; setting back all new development a minimum of 100 feet from the upland edge of stream and riparian habitat areas; restoring and enhancing the riparian corridor and its buffer on the north side of the property; and requiring comprehensive site drainage and winery effluent management and reuse plans as part of the project.
+With respect to the coastal development permit, the Commission approves Staff is recommending approval of a CDP for a modified project that will protect (and enhance) coastal streams and riparian ESHA, agricultural resources, and water quality.
+The key elements of an approvable project the Commission's approval include removing all public tasting, tours, retail sales, and special events (but allowing public tasting and retail sales); clustering all new structural development on the north side of Santa Rosa Creek Road, thus leaving the portion of the property on the opposite side of the road free of such development and undisturbed in terms of its agricultural viability; designing all new development using a rural/farm design theme and incorporating landscape screening and filtering elements; setting back all new development a minimum of 100 feet from the upland edge of stream and riparian habitat areas; restoring and enhancing the riparian corridor and its buffer on the north side of the property; and requiring comprehensive site drainage and winery effluent management and reuse plans as part of the project.
 A project modified in these ways allows for a winery development that is sensitive to the site and surrounding area, including with respect to recognizing its rural, agricultural nature and including only that range of winery development and uses that harmonizes with this character and setting consistent with the LCP.